optakt/flow-dps/docs/introduction.md

 ### Collector Nodes

-Collector Nodes are nodes in charge of collecting transactions from user agents.
+Collector nodes are nodes in charge of collecting transactions from user agents.
 For the sake of load-balancing, redundancy and [Byzantine resilience](#byzantine-fault), they are all [staked](#staking) equally and randomly partitioned into clusters of roughly equal size (sizes of each two different clusters varies by at most a single node).
 Cluster sizes are hinted to be in the range of 20-80 nodes in a mature system.

-At the beginning of an epoch, each Collector Node is randomly assigned to exactly one cluster.
+At the beginning of an epoch, each collector node is randomly assigned to exactly one cluster.
 Number of clusters is a protocol parameter.

 Each cluster of collection nodes acts as a gateway to Flow from the external world.
 There is a **one-way deterministic assignment** between each transaction and a cluster that is responsible for processing it.
-When a Collector Node receives a transaction, it also checks whether it was submitted to the correct cluster.
+When a collector node receives a transaction, it also checks whether it was submitted to the correct cluster.
-The clustering mechanism avoids heterogeneous systems where a Collector Node with better service would be getting all the traffic and end up reducing the decentralization of the whole system as well as starving out other Collector Nodes.
+The clustering mechanism avoids heterogeneous systems where a collector node with better service would be getting all the traffic and end up reducing the decentralization of the whole system as well as starving out other collector nodes.

-Example of a typical sequence for a Collector Node:
+Example of a typical sequence for a collector node:

-1. Collector Node receives a transaction from a user agent
+1. Collector node receives a transaction from a user agent
-2. Collector Node broadcasts that transaction to the other nodes in its Cluster.
+2. Collector node broadcasts that transaction to the other nodes in its Cluster.
 3. Cluster is batching transactions into **collections**.
-4. Collection is submitted to Consensus Nodes for **inclusion into a block**.
+4. Collection is submitted to consensus nodes for **inclusion into a block**.

 #### Collection formation

 A collection is an ordered list of one or more transactions.
 Collection formation is a process that
-- starts when a user agent submits a transaction to the Collector Node, and
+- starts when a user agent submits a transaction to the collector node, and
-- ends when a guaranteed collection is submitted to the Consensus Nodes
+- ends when a guaranteed collection is submitted to the consensus nodes

-Cluster nodes continually form consensus on when to start a new collection, the set of transactions to include in the collection under construction, and when to close the current collection and submit it to the Consensus Nodes.
+Cluster nodes continually form consensus on when to start a new collection, the set of transactions to include in the collection under construction, and when to close the current collection and submit it to the consensus nodes.
 As a result of this consensus, a collection grows over time.

-Collections are built one at a time — current collection must be closed and submitted to the Consensus Nodes before a new collection can be started.
+Collections are built one at a time — current collection must be closed and submitted to the consensus nodes before a new collection can be started.
 A Collection is closed when the c**ollection size has reached a certain threshold**, or a **predefined time span has passed**.

-Once a collection has been submitted to the Consensus Nodes, it becomes a **guaranteed collection**.
+Once a collection has been submitted to the consensus nodes, it becomes a **guaranteed collection**.
 A guaranteed collection is an immutable data structure.
 Each node in the cluster that participated in forming the guaranteed collection is called a **guarantor**.
-Guarantor attests that all transactions in the collection are well formed, and that they will store the entire collection including the full script of all transactions for as long as it is necessary (until Execution Nodes are done executing them).
-A guaranteed collection is broadcast by the guarantors to all Consensus Nodes.
+Guarantor attests that all transactions in the collection are well formed, and that they will store the entire collection including the full script of all transactions for as long as it is necessary (until execution nodes are done executing them).
+A guaranteed collection is broadcast by the guarantors to all consensus nodes.

-To vote to append a transaction to a collection, a Collector Node must verify that:
+To vote to append a transaction to a collection, a collector node must verify that:
-1. The Collector Node has received all the relevant transactions
+1. The collector node has received all the relevant transactions
 2. Transaction is well-formed
 3. Appending the transaction does not result in duplicate transactions
-4. There are no common transactions between the current collection under construction and any other collection that the cluster of the Collector Node already guaranteed
+4. There are no common transactions between the current collection under construction and any other collection that the cluster of the collector node already guaranteed

-Collector Node must store all the transactions of all guaranteed collections, and must produce relevant transaction when requested by the Execution Nodes.
+Collector node must store all the transactions of all guaranteed collections, and must produce relevant transaction when requested by the execution nodes.
 If they fail to do so, they will be slashed, along with the rest of the cluster.

 ### Consensus Nodes

-The consensus nodes work with transaction batches - [_collections_](#collector-nodes), submitted by the Collector Nodes.
+The consensus nodes work with transaction batches - [_collections_](#collector-nodes), submitted by the collector nodes.
 They form blocks from collections, are in charge of sealing those blocks, and adjudicate slashing requests from other nodes (for example, claims that an execution node has produced incorrect outputs.)

 Since the responsibility to maintain a large state is delegated to specialized nodes, hardware requirements for consensus nodes remain moderate even for high-throughput blockchains.